The Arsenal of Democracy

-The Ford Motor Company disagreed, and Charles Sorenson, Ford’s production genius, went back to his hotel room and sketched out an auto industry-style assembly line for the B24.
+The Ford Motor Company disagreed, and Charles Sorenson, Ford’s production genius, sketched out an auto industry-style assembly line for the B24.
 Ford got the contract, and that sketch ultimately became the mighty Willow Run Bomber Plant, east of Ypsilanti.

 With nearly every manufacturer and supplier engaged in some type of war production, Michigan became known worldwide as the “Arsenal of Democracy,” and its output ensured America’s victory in World War II.

 At the height of production in late 1942 to 1943, Willow Run employed more than 42,000 workers in two shifts, and produced a finished bomber every hour.
-Designed by renowned architect Albert Kahn, with a mile long assembly line and over 3.5 million sq. ft., Willow Run was the largest factory under one roof built to date, and is still among the largest in the world.
+Designed by renowned architect Albert Kahn, with a “mile long assembly line” (actually two half-mile-long lines side by side) and over 3.5 million sq. ft., Willow Run was the largest factory under one roof built to date, and is still among the largest in the world.

 Newsreels about the Plant played in theaters across the nation, and Willow Run worker Rose Will Monroe became the popular embodiment of the iconic character “Rosie the Riveter.”

 And, in January 1942, former GM executive William Knudsen was commissioned a Lieutenant General in the U.S. Army, the only civilian ever to join the Army at such a high initial rank.
-President Roosevelt did this so that nobody could pull rank on Knudsen (also appointed Director of Production, Office of the Under Secretary of War) as he made decisions and gave orders.
+President Roosevelt did this so that nobody could pull rank on Knudsen as he made decisions and gave orders.
 That’s how critical the Detroit auto industry and its production expertise was to the war effort!

-A 144,000 sq. ft. portion of the Plant itself has been saved as a lasting monument to our American legacy of know-how and hard work.
+We have saved from demolition a 144,000 sq. ft. portion of the Plant as a lasting monument to our American legacy of know-how and hard work.
 But there is still much work to be done to transform it into a museum.

 We have a once-in-a-lifetime chance to preserve and renovate an important piece of American history — and highlight Detroit’s finest hour — and we need your help!

-We have raised the necessary funds to save and preserve a small portion of the Plant as a new home for the Yankee Air Museum, featuring exhibit space honoring Detroit’s, and our country’s, finest hour.
+Our vision for a Museum at Willow Run includes exhibit space honoring Detroit’s, and our country’s, finest hour.
 Now, we have to raise the funds needed to turn our big, historic box into a Museum, by renovating the interior space and populating it with exciting exhibits and programs.

 Willow Run represents the ingenuity and versatility of our auto industry, and the all-American production miracle that brought swift resolution to the deadliest conflict in history.
 We urge you to support a worthy effort that has captured the attention and imagination of people in Michigan, all over the nation, and even overseas, by donating to help turn our preserved portion of Willow Run into a Museum where the stories of history and industrial know-how are told to inspire future generations.